-Kickstarter for my new album coming soon!
+Kickstarter for my new album is live!
+Check out the video below!

 Be sure to check out my SoundCloud page regularly for free track downloads!